MicrosoftLearning/MB-500-Microsoft-Dynamics-365-Finance-and-Operations-Apps-Developer/Instructions/Labs/Lab 1 Create a new module and workspace.md

     under the project *PrjMB500Lab-1*.

-9. In the **Label Files** folder, a new label file *MBLabelFile_en-US* will also be created with single language option *MBLabelFile.en-US.label.txt*.<br>
+9. In the **Label Files** folder, a new label file *MBLabelFile_en-US* will also be created with the single language option *MBLabelFile.en-US.label.txt*.<br>
 **Note:** *You can right click on *MBLabelFile_en-US* and select **Add new Languages** to add additional language in the label file.*

 10. Open *MBLabelFile_en-US* in the **Element designer** pane and add the